Bull Terrier

 About the Bull Terrier

-Standing 21 to 22 inches tall and weighing 50 to 70 pounds, the Bull Terrier is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 21 to 22 inches tall and weighing 50 to 70 pounds, the Bull Terrier is a medium-sized dog.
+The egg-shaped head with its unique Roman-nose profile is found in no other breed and is the Bull Terrier's most recognizable feature.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview